PatrickChristoph/udacity_capstone/report/project_report.md

   - The share of records with nearly complete data instead is higher in the customer dataset, e.g. less than 10 missing features: 59.9% vs. 48.6%
   - The customer data has a slightly lower share of features that contain more than 20% missing values: 2.8% vs. 5.5%
   - The missing ratios per feature between both datasets are mostly quite close, because the correlation is with 0.94 very high.

+## Data Visualization
+Several visualizations were created to better understand the datasets:

+- **Missing Values Distribution:** Histograms were plotted to show the distribution of missing values per record in both population and customer datasets.
+This helped identify records with a significant amount of missing data.

+- **Categorical Value Distributions:** Visualizations of categorical values in clusters compared to total data revealed specific customer traits, such as a higher proportion of male customers and a preference for 1-2 family houses.

+- **Principal Component Analysis (PCA):** PCA was used to reduce dimensionality, and the cumulative explained variance was plotted to show the variance captured by each principal component.
+This helped in understanding the data structure and preparing it for clustering.